crazyoptimist/nest-starter/README.md

 ### Without Docker

-- Create .env file `cp .env.example .env` and replace existing env variables
+- Create dotenv file by running `cp .env.example .env` and configure it with proper values
-- Install dependencies `yarn`
+- Install dependencies by running `yarn`
-- Start the app `yarn start` (app will be exposed through the port 3000)
+- Start the app `yarn start:dev` (it will serve at port 3000)

 ### Using Docker